caohch-1/DeathStarBench/README.md

 ## Problems:
 1. Zero pod problem
-2. Different request has different SLA.
-Some requests are naturally longer than others.
-Current algorithm doesn't care about SLA.
+2. Algorithm won't use all resources.
-3. Algorithm won't use all resources.
+3. SLA is for per task, now is per task-node.